nnirror/facet/README.md

 - ↻ = restart system (in case it becomes unresponsive)
 - 🔉 = toggle browser sound on / off

-## Top-right controls
+## Right sidebar controls

-In the top-right corner, a UI element lists all commands that are currently producing audio, MIDI, or OSC.
+In the top-right corner, a UI element lists every command that is currently producing audio, MIDI, or OSC.
 Each command will be listed by its FacetPattern name, so if your command looked like this:

 ```javascript
 example.sine(440).play();
 ```

 The corresponding button would be listed with the name "example".
-This button toggles back and forth to mute/unmute playback while the pattern continues regenerating.
-Clicking the "stop" button will stop playback and prevent new patterns from generating.
-This provides a global level of control on the commands that are running and allows the user to manage and/or improvise with them without needing to fiddle around with the keyboard or cursor.
+Each voice control includes several buttons:

+- **Pattern name button**: mutes/unmutes this pattern.
+- **Solo button**: soloes this pattern (mutes all others).
+Multiple patterns can be soloed simultaneously.
+- **Lock button**: locks this pattern so that its solo or mute status is not affected when other patterns are soloed.
+Prevents the `.solo()` method from targeting this pattern.
+- **Stop button**: stops regeneration and playback of the pattern and removes it from the controls.
+- **Gain slider**: adjusts the volume of the pattern (audio only).
 ---

 # Key-combination shortcuts